pi-hole/docker-pi-hole/README.md

 ### Upgrading / Reconfiguring

 Do not attempt to upgrade (`pihole -up`) or reconfigure (`pihole -r`).
 New images will be released for upgrades, upgrading by replacing your old container with a fresh upgraded image is the 'docker way'.
-Long-living docker containers are not the docker way since they aim to be portable and reproducible, why not re-create them often!
+Long-living docker containers are not the docker way since they aim to be portable and reproducible, so why not re-create them often!
 Just to prove you can.

 0. Read the release notes for both this Docker release and the Pi-hole release
     * This will help you avoid common problems due to any known issues with upgrading or newly required arguments or variables
-    * We will try to put common break/fixes at the top of this readme too
+    * We will try to put common breaks/fixes at the top of this readme too
 1. Download the latest version of the image: `docker pull pihole/pihole`
 2. Throw away your container: `docker rm -f pihole`
     * **Warning** When removing your pihole container you may be stuck without DNS until step 3; **docker pull** before **docker rm -f** to avoid DNS interruption **OR** always have a fallback DNS server configured in DHCP to avoid this problem altogether.
     * If you care about your data (logs/customizations), make sure you have it volume-mapped or it will be deleted in this step.
 3. Start your container with the newer base image: `docker run <args> pihole/pihole` (`<args>` being your preferred run volumes and env vars)

 Why is this style of upgrading good?
-A couple reasons: Everyone is starting from the same base image which has been tested to known it works.
-No worrying about upgrading from A to B, B to C, or A to C is required when rolling out updates, it reduces complexity, and simply allows a 'fresh start' every time while preserving customizations with volumes.
-Basically I'm encouraging [phoenix server](https://martinfowler.com/bliki/PhoenixServer.html) principles for your containers.
+A couple of reasons: Everyone is starting from the same base image which has been tested to know it works.
+No worrying about upgrading from A to B, B to C, or A to C is required when rolling out updates, it reduces complexity and simply allows a 'fresh start' every time while preserving customizations with volumes.
+Basically, I'm encouraging [phoenix server](https://martinfowler.com/bliki/PhoenixServer.html) principles for your containers.

 To reconfigure Pi-hole you'll either need to use an existing container environment variables or if there is no a variable for what you need, use the web UI or CLI commands.